An Infinite song was destined to be featured here.

 For Infinite songs, I prefer Rphabet over Sweetune.
 I think Sweetune’s at their very best when working with girl groups or making the cheesiest songs for Snuper.
 Rphabet’s songs for Infinite have that epic, orchestral sound I want in a boy group.
 And Destiny is no exception.
 (Technically The Eye is, but it has its moments.)

-I heard some folks weren’t to welcoming of this new non-Sweetune sound.
-Recently I read somewhere about how the dubstep ruins the song.
+I heard some folks weren’t too welcoming of this new non-Sweetune sound.
+Recently, I read somewhere about how the dubstep ruins the song.
 I’ve known this song for almost a year, and not until yesterday did I notice this song actually had dubstep.

 To complain about the use of dubstep here is like acting like you’re financially ruined when your car gets keyed.
 Because the vocal melody and the rest of the instrumentals are carrying the song enough, I see nothing wrong with the dubstep here.
 The song wouldn’t be better or worse if those brief wubwubs were gone.
 Then again, this is coming from someone enduring the tropical house invasion and dubstep has become a refreshing wake up call from that snoozefest.